rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 > PLDI welcomes all authors, **regardless of nationality**.
 If authors are unable despite reasonable effort to obtain visas to travel to the conference, we will make arrangements to enable **remote participation or presentation by another attendee** on behalf of the authors.

-I'm glad that my poking around prompted this addition :-)
+I'm glad that my poking around prompted this welcome addition :-).

 ## ICFP

 **Locations 2011–2020**: USA (x3), Germany, UK, Japan (x2), Canada, Sweden, Denmark.

-The [ICFP 2020](https://icfp20.sigplan.org/track/icfp-2020-papers) (to be held in New Jersey, USA) CFP currently states:
+The CFP for [ICFP 2020](https://icfp20.sigplan.org/track/icfp-2020-papers) (to be held in New Jersey, USA) currently states:

 > At least one author of each accepted submissions will be expected to attend and present that paper at the conference.

 I could not find any information on their website about visa-related issues.
 I have inquired about their policy via email on November 3, and am still awaiting a response as of November 6.

-Interestingly, this makes ICFP the only one of the four ACM SIGPLAN conferences that I surveyed to not address the visa issue in their CFP this year.
+Interestingly, this makes ICFP the only one of the four flagship ACM SIGPLAN conferences that I surveyed to not address the visa issue in their CFP this year.

-However, ICFP's locations are the most diverse among these SIGPLAN conferences/
+However, ICFP's locations have been the most diverse among these SIGPLAN conferences.

-## ICST

-**Locations 2011–2020**: USA (x2), Portugal, China, Sweden, Japan,  Austria, Luxembourg, Canada, Germany.

-[ICST 2020](https://icst2020.info/track/icst-2020-papers#Call-for-Papers) will be held in Porto, Portugal.
-I could not find any information on their website regarding visa-related issues.
-I have inquired about their policy via the contact form on October 27, and am still awaiting a response as of November 6.

-However, ICST appears to be located at a very diverse set of locations over the past ten years.

 ## ICSE